Competitive Enterprise Institute (CEI)

 CEI's Marlo Lewis attends the “At the Crossroads; Energy & Climate Policy Summit ” in Houston, Texas, hosted by the Texas Public Policy Foundation and The Heritage Foundation .
 Lewis presents in “Panel II: Taking Stock of Current Climate Regulation.”

-The Competitive Enterprise Institute was a co-sponsor to the Heartland Institute's Fourth International Conference on Climate Change (ICCC4).
+The Competitive Enterprise Institute was a co-sponsor to the Heartland Institute's Ninth International Conference on Climate Change (ICCC9) in Las Vegas, Nevada.

 CEI offered up their in-house staff as global warming “experts” available to comment on the upcoming release by the Intergovernmental Panel on Climate Change.